rnc/JacORB/README.md

 ### Release branches

-JacORB currently has a single primary release branch; master and a maintenance branch used by JBoss.
-Work should never be committed directly to any of these release branches; topic branches should always be used for work, and these topic branches should be merged in.
+JacORB currently has a primary release branch of master and a maintenance branch used by Red Hat JBoss.
+In future further release branches may be created. (e.g. for maintenance purposes).
+Work should never be committed directly to a release branch; topic branches should always be used for work, and these topic branches should be merged in.

 ### Topic branches